-- Can we frontload less than 40 hours for part-time workers? - Can we pro-rate frontloaded Paid Leave for employees who are hired mid-year? - Can we match our Paid Leave 12-month period to our Fiscal Year July 1-June 30? - Can we use an employee's hire anniversary date to set their 12-month period?
-A: Yes, to all 4.
+- Can we frontload less than 40 hours for part-time workers? - Can we pro-rate frontloaded Paid Leave for employees who are hired mid-year? - Can we use an employee's hire anniversary date to set their 12-month period?
+A: Yes, to all 3.